jzbontar/mc-cnn/README.md

 ### Load the Output Binary Files ###

-You load the binary files by memory mapping them.
+You can load the binary files (if, for example, you want to apply different post-processing steps that you have written yourself) by memory mapping them.
 We include examples of memory mapping for some of the more popular programming languages.

 - **Lua**